 From 1993 to 1997, Gov. Barbour served as Chairman of the Republican National Committee, managing the 1994 Republican surge that led to GOP control of both Houses of Congress for the first time in 40 years.

 In 2003, he was elected Governor of Mississippi, assuming office in January 2004.
-During his tenure as governor, Barbour led his state to adopt what the Wall Street Journal called the most comprehensive tort reform in the country.
-His team generated numerous large economic projects in the energy, aerospace and automotive fields, including the selection by Toyota of Blue Springs, Miss., for the company’s newest U.S. auto assembly plant, which was the most sought-after economic development project in the United States that year.
+During his tenure, Gov. Barbour led his state to adopt what the Wall Street Journal called the most comprehensive tort reform in the country.
+His team generated numerous large economic projects in the energy, aerospace and automotive fields, including Toyota’s selection of Blue Springs, Miss., for the company’s newest U.S. auto assembly plant, which was the most sought-after economic development project in the United States that year.
 In Gov. Barbour’s eight years as governor, per capita income in the state increased by 34 percent.

-A native of Yazoo City, Miss., Gov. Barbour attended the University of Mississippi, where he received his JD in 1973.
-Governor Barbour resides in Yazoo City with his wife Marsha.
+A native of Yazoo City, Miss., Governor Barbour still resides in his hometown with his wife, Marsha.
 They have two sons and seven grandchildren.